 A carpet inspector looks at carpet differently than a manufacturer, dealer, installer, cleaner, consumer and others.
 The carpet inspector is looking at a carpet or other floor covering to determine if the product is performing normally, and if not, who or what has caused the problem.

-The inspector must judge by using established and excepted industry standards, and in the absence of these standards be able to use their knowledge and experience as a guide in reaching an honest, fair and reasonable conclusion.
+The inspector must judge by using established and excepted industry standards.
+In the absence of these standards be able to use their knowledge and experience as a guide in reaching an honest, fair and reasonable conclusion.
 The inspector must not allow emotions, greed, or feelings to get in the way.

-The carpet inspector is an individual who must maintain a non-bias position, searching out and presenting factual information that can be backed up in court.
+The carpet inspector is an individual who must maintain a non-bias position.
+They must search out and presenting factual information that can be backed up in court.

 The inspector is the “eyes and ears” of the carpet industry, reporting what is seen and heard.
 The inspector is also the “advocate” of the consumer whose issues may go against those of the carpet industry.

 A qualified, expert carpet inspector must be a motivated individual, a self-starter with a great deal of industry knowledge.
 A qualified, expert inspector must be punctual and complete a project in a timely manner.

 Ideally, a carpet inspector will have a well-rounded floor covering background.
 Knowledge that will include floor covering sales, carpet manufacturing, carpet construction, fiber production.
 The ability to recognize visible and latent defects.
 Knowledge of expressed and implied warranties.
 Padding specification and performance, cleaning procedures, installation procedures.
 Carpet dyeing methods, adhesives and their uses.
 Laboratory testing procedures, investigative processes, report writing and management techniques.